How to Bring Dogs into the United States for Commercial Sale or Adoption

 - an import permit issued by APHIS.

-*The AWA provides exceptions to these requirements for dogs imported for research purposes or veterinary treatment.
+*The AWA provides exceptions to these requirements for dogs imported for resale for research purposes or for veterinary treatment and subsequent resale.
 Also, the AWA provides an exception to the 6 month age requirement for dogs imported to Hawaii from the British Isles, Australia, Guam, or New Zealand.

 How to obtain a Permit

-The quickest and easiest way to apply for a Permit for the importation of live dogs for resale (including adoption), research, or veterinary treatment is to use APHIS eFile.
+The quickest and easiest way to apply for a Permit for the importation of live dogs for resale (including fee-based adoption), is to use APHIS eFile.
 The system includes a prescreening assistant.

 To obtain an import permit, fill out the application form and submit it to APHIS.
 The application requires information including the name and address of the individuals exporting and importing the dog, the number of dogs, and the date and purpose of importation.
 Contact APHIS Animal Care to receive the application: